2023-11-20 12:02:22

 Please note that this is a joint publication of the Asian Development Bank (ADB), the Institute of Developing Economies – Japan External Trade Organization (IDE-JETRO), the Research Institute of Global Value Chains from the Beijing University of International Business and Economics (UIBE) and the WTO.

-In their report, entitled “GVC Development Report 2023: Resilient and Sustainable GVCs in Turbulent Times”, the authors however express their concern about the growing risks of dependence on a small number of economies for certain products and highlight the vulnerability of GVCs in the face of rising trade tensions and global crises.
+In their report, entitled “GVC Development Report 2023: Resilient and Sustainable GVCs in Turbulent Times”, the authors however express their concern regarding the growing risks of dependence on a small number of economies for certain products and highlight the vulnerability of GVCs in the face of rising trade tensions and global crises.

 Indeed, “recent pandemic-related disruptions have exposed long-standing vulnerabilities in GVCs, particularly those associated with over-concentration and over-reliance on a single economy or region for the supply of essential products”, as noted in the foreword by the presidents of the ADB (Masatsugu Asakawa), IDE-JETRO (Kyoji Fukao), UIBE (Zhongxiu Zhao) and the director General of the WTO (Ngozi Okonjo-Iweala).